Edible bird's nest: Production and harvest

 The most heavily harvested nests are from the edible-nest swiftlet or white-nest swiftlet (Aerodramus fuciphagus) and the black-nest swiftlet (Aerodramus maximus).
 Previous studies conducted by Lee et al. have reported that the nutrient composition of edible bird's nest is dependent on the country of origin, food intake of the birds, climate and breeding sites.
 Most nests are built during the breeding season by the male swiftlet over a period of 35 days.
 They take the shape of a shallow cup stuck to the cave wall.
 The nests are composed of interwoven strands of salivary cement.
-Both nests have high levels of calcium, iron, potassium, and magnesium.
+The nests of both white-nest and black-nest swiftlets have high levels of calcium, iron, potassium, and magnesium.

 The nests were formerly harvested from caves, principally the enormous limestone caves at Gomantong and Niah in Borneo.
 With the escalation in demand these sources have been supplanted since the late-1990s by purpose-built nesting houses, usually reinforced concrete structures following the design of the Southeast Asian shop-house (rumah toko/ruko).

 These nesting houses are normally found in urban areas near the sea, since the birds have a propensity to flock in such places.
 It has become an expanding industry as is evident in such places as the province of North Sumatra or the Pak Phanang District in Thailand.
 From those places the nests are mostly exported to the markets in Hong Kong, which has become the center of the world trade in bird's nests; the industry is valued at around HK$4.3billion per year, although most of the final consumers are from mainland China.
 China is the world's largest consumer of birds' nests, accounting for more than 90 percent of consumption.

 In some places, nest gatherers (known in the Philippines as busyadors) have seen a steep decline in the number of birds and a rise in unexplained fatalities.

+Nutrition

+In one study, the edible bird's nest of A. fuchiphagus was found to be primarily composed of sialylated-mucin glycoprotein (containing approximately 60–65% protein, 30–35% carbohydrate, 1% fat), however, solubility and digestibility were low.